Get This Offer Pick up TurboTax Self-Employed at Intuit.com!

-To help you file your taxes in time this year (and hopefully get your big refund check early too!)
-TurboTax is offering $15.00 off the new Self-Employed version if you file by April 15, 2019.
+To help you file your taxes before this year’s April 15th tax deadline (and hopefully get your big refund check early too!)
+TurboTax is offering $30.00 off the Self-Employed version (with your choice of with or without “live” help).
 This version replaces the online version of Home & Business and is perfect for those that need to file both business and personal taxes this year.
 If you’re unsure if this version is right for you, you’ll be able to start your return online for free and you’ll only be asked to pay if you decide to file with TurboTax.
 See site for full details.
 Offer ends on April 15, 2021.

 If you haven’t used TurboTax before or your switching from another tax preparation program, then you’ll be able to try any of the online versions of TurboTax for free, including Self-Employed.
 As with all of TurboTax’s Online Editions, there is no software to install as you work as go through your online account at Intuit.com.
 Then if you decide to file with them, either a Federal return or both a Federal and State return, then you can pay for their program.
 If not, just stop right there and you don’t pay anything at all.
 H&R Block offers a similar free trial offer.

 About Turbotax Self-Employed: